 The main techniques of content marketing used in Singapore include blog posts, videos, brochures, and newsletters, and so on.
 Such tools enable you to create a strong relationship with your clientele and reach a bigger audience, which results in increased sales.

 This strategy is only useful if it is aligned with the objectives of your business.
-Therefore, you take time to learn about the nitty-gritties of this tactic before implementing it as part of your online marketing strategy.
+Therefore, you take time to learn about the nitty-gritty of this tactic before implementing it as part of your online marketing strategy.
 Luckily, online marketing courses are abundant in Singapore.

 Social Media Marketing

-These include platforms such as Instagram, Pinterest and Tumblr, which are gaining traction among the millennial Singaporeans and have a rich set of features that make them viable digital marketing solutions.
+These include platforms such as Instagram, Pinterest, and Tumblr, which are gaining traction among millennial Singaporeans and have a rich set of features that make them viable digital marketing solutions.
 Instagram is particularly useful for those who want to leverage influencer marketing as part of their e-marketing solutions.
 The government of Singapore has in the past paid local Instagram influencers to promote its budget, further showing the effectiveness of this social media app.
-Tumblr and Pinterest are best-suited for businesses whose digital marketing strategy is heavily centred on compelling visuals, images and infographics.
+Tumblr and Pinterest are best-suited for businesses whose digital marketing strategy is heavily centred on compelling visuals, images, and infographics.

 The reach to target audiences declined massively following the changes made on Facebook’s News Feed last year.
 Businesses have had to pay for visibility.
 This trend is expected to persist this year, meaning that marketers have to come up with relevant content that can be promoted prudently.